embrace-io/embrace-docs/content/ios/features/network-body-capture.md

 You can use any size key that is compatible with the iOS platforms you target, which is currently a minimum of 1024 and a max of 4096.

-If configured this way, the Embrace SDK will encrypt the captured object, including headers, into a single payload that only you can decrypt.
+If configured this way, the Embrace SDK will encrypt the captured object, including headers, into a single payload that only you can decrypt it.